 This is over a year old now.
 Somehow, I forgot to post it.
 This was another test using my multiplane camera stand, which now lives in a closet next to my bedroom.
-After making it, I figure out how to adjust the white balance.
+After making it, I figured out how to adjust the white balance.
 This is based on an older diorama, A MELANCHOLY, PART ONE.

 I used red thread for the blood.
 Here are some work in progress shots.